koswald/PSBackup/ReadMe.md

 - PowerShell 5 or higher
 - Windows &trade;

-The PSBackup project was tested with PowerShell Core 6 and 7, and Windows PowerShell 5.1.
-A Linux port is in the works, but the project will not work with macOS or Linux at this time.
+The PSBackup project was tested with Windows PowerShell 5.1 and PowerShell Core 6 and 7.

 # Project features